Jewish prayer: Daily prayers

-Shacharit (morning prayers)
+Shacharit

 The Shacharit (from shachar, morning light) prayer is recited in the morning.
 Halacha limits parts of its recitation to the first three (Shema) or four (Amidah) hours of the day, where "hours" are 1/12 of daylight time, making these times dependent on the season.

-Various prayers are said upon arising; the tallit katan (a garment with tzitzit) is donned at this time.
-The tallit (large prayer shawl) is donned before or during the actual prayer service, as are the tefillin (phylacteries); both are accompanied by blessings.

-The service starts with the "morning blessings" (birkot ha-shachar), including blessings for the Torah (considered the most important ones).
-In Orthodox services this is followed by a series of readings from biblical and rabbinic writings recalling the offerings made in the Temple in Jerusalem.
-The section concludes with the "Rabbis' Kaddish" (kaddish de-rabbanan).

-The next section of morning prayers is called Pesukei dezimra ("verses of praise"), containing several psalms (100 and 145–150), and prayers (such as yehi chevod) made from a tapestry of biblical verses, followed by Song of the Sea.

-Barechu, the formal public call to prayer, introduces a series of expanded blessings embracing the recitation of the Shema.
-This is followed by the core of the prayer service, the Amidah or Shemoneh Esreh, a series of 19 blessings.
-Most Orthodox synagogues in Israel include the blessings of the Kohanim.
-The next part of the service, is Tachanun, supplications, which is omitted on days with a festive character (and by Reform services usually entirely).
-On Mondays and Thursdays, a longer version of Tachanun is recited, and Torah reading is done after Tachanun.
-Concluding prayers (see Uva letzion) and Aleinu then follow, with the Kaddish of the mourners generally after Aleinu.
+Shacharit is generally the lengthiest prayer of the day.
+Its components include Birkot hashachar, Korbanot, Pesukei dezimra, the Shema Yisrael and its blessings, the Amidah, and Tachanun.
+Of these, the recitation of Shema Yisrael and the Amidah constitute the core of the Shacharit service.
+Those Jews who wear tallit and tefillin generally only do so during the Shacharit prayer.

-Mincha (afternoon prayers)
+Mincha

-Mincha or Minha may be recited from half an hour after halachic noontime until sunset.
+Mincha or Minha may be recited from half an hour after halachic noontime, until sunset.
 Sephardim and Italian Jews start the Mincha prayers with Psalm 84 and Korbanot, and usually continue with the Pittum hakketoret.
 The opening section is concluded with Malachi 3:4.

 Ashrei is recited, followed by half-Kaddish, the Amidah (including repetition), Tachanun, and then the full Kaddish.
 Sephardim insert a Psalm, followed by the Mourner's Kaddish.
 After this follows, in most modern rites, the Aleinu.
 Most Ashkenazim then conclude with the Mourner's Kaddish.
 In Ashkenazic, Italian and Yemenite communities, the service leaders often wears a tallit.

-Ma'ariv/Arvit (evening prayers)
+Ma'ariv/Arvit

-In many congregations, the afternoon and evening prayers are recited back-to-back on a working day, to save people having to attend synagogue twice.
-The Vilna Gaon discouraged this practice, and followers of his set of customs commonly wait until after nightfall to recite Ma'ariv (the name derives from the word "nightfall").